chadwickbureau/chadwickbureau.github.io/doc/historical.md

 The core of that information was information that had been collected over the years by Lee Allen, who was the historian at the Hall of Fame in the 1960s and who had a special interest in knowing details about Major League players' lives outside of baseball.
-To collect this type of information for our Register, we have formed what we call the [Lee Allen group](/doc/leeallen), an informal network of researchers who collect data on baseball people using sources from outside baseball, including obituaries, vital records, and the like.
+To collect this type of information for our Register, we have convened the [Lee Allen group](/doc/leeallen), an informal network of researchers who collect data on baseball people using sources from outside baseball, including obituaries, vital records, and the like.
 This group is responsible for reporting the passings of former